Noshuas/planit/README.md

-# Planit
+# PLAN.IT

-Team Kirk aims to solve the issue of scheduling events in groups of people via  **[Plan.It](https://github.com/Kirk-Blue-Ocean/planit "Plan.It")**.
+Team Kirk aims to solve the issue of scheduling events in groups of people via  **[Plan.It](https://github.com/Kirk-Blue-Ocean/planit "PLAN.IT")**.

 Clone the project and run the following commands:
 1. `yarn` to download all of the required dependancies
 2. `yarn dev` to deploy the application in development mode

-Optionally, the following commands may be useful
+Optionally, the following commands may be useful:
 - `yarn seed` to populate some sample data into the database

-### Running a production build
+### Running a Production Build:

 1. Delete the contents of the `.next/` directory
 2. Set `dev` to `false` in `server/app.js`